dyn4j/dyn4j.github.io/_posts/2021-04-30-wordpress-to-github-pages.md

 ## Accepting New Comments
 Like I've mentioned before, the whole point of Jekyll is to produce a lightning fast static site generated from non-static data (like posts, comments, pages, templates, etc.)  So how can we accept new comments?
 It was a great question and I found a [solution](https://haacked.com/archive/2018/06/24/comments-for-jekyll-blogs/).
 It's actually quite straight forward:

-* Create a comment form include that will post data to an Azure Function
+* Create a comment form that will post data to an Azure Function
 * Setup an Azure account ($200 free credit)
 * Create an Azure Function to accept comments
 * Add the necessary code to the function to create a branch on your site repo, create a comment yml file, and submit a pull request